The Carpentries: Other language lessons

 The Carpentries community has developed Spanish versions of its core lessons which are the Unix shell, version control with Git and R as a programming language.

 Funding

 The Carpentries is fiscally sponsored by Community Initiatives and funded through a combination of memberships, workshop fees, grants and donations.
 The Carpentries has over 70 member organizations, including the Software Sustainability Institute, the National Institute of Standards and Technology, New Zealand eScience Infrastructure, and Compute Canada.

+Library Carpentry was seed funded in 2015 by a small grant from the Software Sustainability Institute.
 In November 2017, the Library Carpentry program received a supplemental Institute of Museum and Library Services grant, in partnership with the California Digital Library, valued at $249,553.

 In November 2019, the Chan Zuckerberg Initiative and the Gordon and Betty Moore Foundation announced a joint award of $2.65 million for The Carpentries.